MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/net-application-performance-monitoring-template.md

 Use the  **.NET Application Performance Monitoring**  template in scenarios where you have to monitor web-based applications.
 These scenarios include the following monitoring processes:

-## Server-Side Monitoring: Single- or Multi-Tier Web Applications
+## Server-side monitoring: single- or multi-tier web applications

 You might have applications that must be running at all times.
 Use the  **.NET Application Performance Monitoring**  template to ensure that your applications are reliable, have no exceptions, and meet service level agreements (SLAs), in short, that they perform correctly on the computers where they are installed.

-## Client-Side Monitoring: Browser Performance and Reliability
+## Client-side monitoring: browser performance and reliability

 You want to ensure that your customers are having quality web experiences.
 By creating or editing existing templates, you can extend your server-side monitoring by adding client-side monitoring that measures the browser experience of your customers.

-## Monitoring Performed by the .NET Application Performance Monitoring Template
+## Monitoring performed by the .NET application performance monitoring template

 By default, the  **.NET Application Performance Monitoring**  template configures the following monitoring.
 You can be enable, disable, and modify monitors in the  **Advanced Configuration**  page of the  **.NET Application Performance Monitoring**  template.